 Talawa at 30

 Talawa Theatre Company was 30 years old in 2016, and is the UK's primary Black-led theatre company.
 Talawa was founded in 1986 by Yvonne Brewster, Carmen Munroe, Mona Hammond and Inigo Espejel.
 Talawa is now the primary Black-led theatre company in the UK.
 Michael Buffong is Talawa Theatre Company's Artistic Director.

 Talawa Theatre Company is a Charity and an Arts Council England National Portfolio Organisation and provides ground-breaking opportunities for Black talent onstage and off-stage.

 Talawa is a registered charity.
-We need to raise £600,000 every year to continue our activity We re-invest box office income, fundraising or earnings from hiring our space into our work.
+We need to raise £600,000 every year to continue our activity.
+We also re-invest box office income, fundraising and earnings into our work.

 We are increasingly focusing on developing new writers, directors, stage managers, technical talent, designers, and the creative leaders of tomorrow.